 Hi Aunt Vadge,

-I’ve tried every medicine out there and nothing seems to get rid of it.
+I’ve had problems with recurring yeast infections for two years or more.
+I also get these little “cuts” that hurt really bad.
+I notice the cuts and the yeast when I’m stressed.
+I’ve tried every medicine out there and nothing gets rid of it.
 I’ve been checked for STDs and it’s not that.
 I think it’s stress related.
 What do you think?

 Yours,